 - In the MAOT programme students acquire this expertise from across the university in one integrated programme − practically unique in the field of optical technologies.

-- The first semester’s courses teach the fundamentals of optics and basics of the laser and ensure a homogenous knowledge base of all students.
+- The first semester courses teach the fundamentals of optics and basics of lasers to ensure that all students have a homogenous level of knowledge.

-- For the second and third semester students choose two of seven possible topics as major topics:
+- For the second and third semesters students choose two of seven possible topics as their major:

-- In the second major they study at least three courses (15 ECTS)
+- In the second major, they take minimum of three courses (15 ECTS)

-- A lab course in both of the majors, a research project (300 h) and an internship (5 weeks) supplement the education in the second and third semester
+- A lab course in both of the majors, a research project (300 h) and an internship (5 weeks) are also taken in the second and third semester

 - The fourth semester is dedicated to the master’s thesis (30 ECTS or 900 h).
-Students find a subject and a supervisor for the thesis during the second or third semester.
+Students select a topic and a supervisor for the thesis during the second or third semester.